Alejandro Zambra: Career

-Zambra describes the beginning of his writing career as, "I wouldn’t choose to be a writer.
-Actually I don’t think I ever chose it, I was just undeniably worse at other things."
+Zambra describes the beginning of his writing career by saying: "I wouldn't choose to be a writer.
+Actually I don't think I ever chose it, I was just undeniably worse at other things."
 Zambra began with writing poetry, citing influences such as Nicanor Parra, Jorge Teillier, Gonzalo Millán, and Enrique Lihn, and his brief novels are noted for their poetic natures.
 He is often noted for his successful use of metafiction, or writing about writing, in his novels.
 Short stories and articles by Zambra have been featured in magazines such as The New Yorker, The Paris Review, McSweeney's Quarterly Concern, Babelia, and Quimera.
 Zambra also has worked as a literary critic for the newspaper La Tercera and as a professor at the School of Literature at Diego Portales University in Santiago.

+He is married to Mexican writer Jazmina Barrera, with whom he has a son.

 Bonsái

 Zambra's first novel, Bonsái, attracted much attention in Chile and appeared in the Spanish Editorial Anagrama, which was awarded the Chilean Critics Award for best novel of the year in 2006.
 As the highly influential Santiago newspaper El Mercurio summed up, "The publication of Bonsai ... marked a kind of bloodletting in Chilean literature.
 It was said (or argued) that it represented the end of an era, or the beginning of another, in the nation's letters."
 Bonsái was eventually translated into several languages, such as English at Melville Publishing House by Carolina Robertis.
 Just five years later, the book was turned into a film of the same name directed by Christían Jiménez, and presented at the Cannes Film Festival in 2011.